 Normally when battling the Clumsy Robot, you have already helped out the Runaway Five with their debt.
 At the end of the Clumsy Robot battle, they appear, thus ending the fight.
 With the assistance of the walk-through-walls cheat, you can bypass the required event of helping the Runaway Five and see an alternate ending: the Clumsy Robot spews out smoke, after which the party is teleported outside the Monotoli building.

 Virtual Console Changes

-The Wii U Virtual Console releases of Mother 2 and EarthBound add a "blur" effect to several of the flashier PSI animations, such as PSI Rockin'.
+Both the SNES Classic and the Wii U Virtual Console releases of Mother 2 and EarthBound add a "blur" effect to several of the flashier PSI animations, such as PSI Rockin'.
 This is standard policy for Virtual Console games, with the idea being to reduce the risk of causing seizures.

 |The Mother series|

 |NES||Mother (Earth Bound Prototype)|